vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

     identifier will be used for determining uniqueness.
 If the type is `2`, the identifier is _non-identifying_, and will show up in the identifiers of an object but will not cause a new object to be created if it changes.
 If _all_ identifiers are non-identifying, then the object's name reverts to determining uniqueness of objects.
-When using the Integration SDK Library, the **Define String Identifier**  methods accepts parameter for uniqueness.
+When using the Integration SDK Library, the **Define String Identifier**  methods accepts a parameter for uniqueness.

-??? info

-    For more information about the supported elements and attributes, see the [describe.xml documentation](https://github.com/vmware/vmware-aria-operations-integration-sdk/blob/22d90c1e25a65678b172a95aa1b5507e3d400eed/samples/snmp-sample-mp/conf/describeSchema.xsd).

-    For more information about the Python module visit [Python Adapter Library](../references/python-lib/adapter_instance.md).

-    For more information about the Java library visit [Java Adapter Library](../references/java-lib/index.html).

 Once the object type is defined in the [object model](#defining-an-adapter-and-adapter-instance-in-the-object-model), it can be used in the adapter code.
 See [Creating an object](#creating-an-object).